Which is “better”? Windows or Linux?

 Other companies and people are working on to port ASP on others operating systems, but, while their efforts are definitely appreciated, and they have already made giant steps towards their goal, the solutions so far are only partial.
 Full use of ASP functions/capabilities on other operating systems besides Windows is not available yet.

 To date, as I said, ASP and ASP.NET are fully usable only on Windows.
-I will try to stay on top of this and find out when a complete, ready for production, cross platform solution will be released by a company or anyone else for that matter, but until that time, if you plan to use ASP, you’d better stick to using Windows for your hosting.
+If you plan to use ASP, you’d better stick to using Windows for your hosting.
 It’s the safer choice.

 PHP was developed by the open source community, much of which is gathered around Linux.
 Linux, Apache, PHP and MySQL form a well known combination and they are known to work very well together.